Prime number theorem for regular Toeplitz subshifts: Introduction

-is an $S$-tower of height $n_t$ whose level are closed (hence clopen).
-By the minimality of $(X_x,S)$ there is a unique tower with clopen levels and of fixed height.
-Let us consider on $\mathcal{A}^\Z$ a metric inducing the product topology being given by
+is an $S$-tower of height $n_t$ whose levels are closed (hence clopen).
+By the minimality of $(X_x,S)$ there is a unique tower with clopen levels and of fixed height. {Let us consider a metric on $\mathcal{A}^\Z$ inducing the product topology given by}

 The diameters of the levels of towers $E^t$ {\bf do not} converge to zero, unless $x$ is periodic.
 Moreover, the diameters of different levels are in general different as the shift $S$ is not an isometry.
 Let us consider the diameter of the tower $E^t$ given by: